sakshi4160/sakshi4160/README.md

 - 👋 Hi, I’m @sakshi4160
-- 🌱 Entry-level data scientist with a strong foundation in data preprocessing, feature engineering, and model evaluation.
-Skilled in Python, scikit-learn, and data visualization libraries, adept at utilizing machine learning algorithms to solve real-world problems and drive data-centric decision-making.
+- 🌱 Motivated entry-level Data Analyst with a strong foundation in Mathematics.
+Proficient in data cleaning, analysis, and visualization using Power BI, SQL, Python, and DAX.
+Experienced in data visualization, ETL processes, and problem-solving, with a focus on delivering actionable insights to drive data-driven decisions.

 <!---